LaunchCodeEducation/intro-to-professional-web-dev/src/assignments/orbit-report.rst

 Your table will have the following features:

 #. **Satellites**: Each row in the table contains data on one satellite.
-#. **Search form:** Text entered limits results based on matches.
-Pressing
+#. **Search form:** Filters the results based on matches to the entered text.
-   enter or clicking the button triggers the search.
+   Pressing enter or clicking the button triggers the search.
 #. **Sortable columns:** The ``Name`` and ``Type`` column headers can be
    clicked, which will sort the table using that property.
 #. **Counts:** Displays the total number of satellites in the table as well as